Desert Promise.

 Decisions are part of our toil.
 We will have seasons where we have to stew for a while.
 But we should not loathe or hide from the decisions themselves.
 We should find enjoyment in choosing them.

-At the end of the day, if we still aren't sure which decision is the right one.
-We can skip to the end of Ecclesiastes to find an answer:
+At the end of the day, if we still aren't sure which decision is the right one, we can skip to the end of Ecclesiastes to find an answer:

-The end of the matter; all has been heard.
-Fear God and keep his commandments, for this is the whole duty of man."
+"The end of the matter; all has been heard.
+Fear God and keep His commandments, for this is the whole duty of man."
 Ec 12:13.